-2.21 Dehydration (SMQ)
+2.22 Dehydration (SMQ)

 - Dehydration is a deficiency of body water. - Dehydration occurs with deficient intake of water or, more commonly, when excessive amounts of water and sodium are lost by the kidneys, the gastrointestinal tract or the skin.
 Water depletion may affect extracellular or intracellular volume, or both.
 Dehydration may be the consequence of abnormality of water intake (hypothalamic malfunction) or renal water wasting (diabetes insipidus).
 Hypernatremia (Na > 145 mmol/l) is common.
 When both water and sodium are depleted, tachycardia, hypotension, and weight loss are common. - Clinical findings can vary with the severity of the dehydration. - Mild dehydration is characterized by an alert level of consciousness, capillary refill of 2 seconds or less and normal mucous membranes, tears, respiratory rate/pattern, blood pressure, pulse, skin turgor and appearance of both the eyes and fontanelles.
-Heart rate is slightly increased and urine output is decreased. - In moderate dehydration, the patient is lethargic, capillary refill is between 2 and 4 seconds, mucous membranes are dry, tears are decreased, the respiratory rate/pattern and heart rate are increased, blood pressure is normal (although orthostasis is present), pulse is thready, skin turgor is slow to recover, open fontanelles are depressed, eyes are sunken and oliguria is present. - A patient with severe dehydration is obtunded, has capillary refill greater than 4 seconds, extremities are cool to touch, mucous membranes are parched or cracked, tears are absent, the respiratory rate/pattern is increased and hyperpnea is present, heart rate is very increased, blood pressure is decreased, pulse is faint or impalpable, skin turgor testing displays persistent tenting, open fontanelles are sunken, eyes are very sunken and oliguria/anuria is present.
+Heart rate is slightly increased and urine output is decreased - In moderate dehydration, the patient is lethargic, capillary refill is between 2 and 4 seconds, mucous membranes are dry, tears are decreased, the respiratory rate/pattern and heart rate are increased, blood pressure is normal (although orthostasis is present), pulse is thready, skin turgor is slow to recover, open fontanelles are depressed, eyes are sunken and oliguria is present. - A patient with severe dehydration is obtunded, has capillary refill greater than 4 seconds, extremities are cool to touch, mucous membranes are parched or cracked, tears are absent, the respiratory rate/pattern is increased and hyperpnea is present, heart rate is very increased, blood pressure is decreased, pulse is faint or impalpable, skin turgor testing displays persistent tenting, open fontanelles are sunken, eyes are very sunken and oliguria/anuria is present.

-- Terms for signs and symptoms of mild to moderate dehydration (e.g., PT Thirst, PT Hypohidrosis, PT Skin turgor decreased, PT Urine output decreased, PT Dry mouth, etc.) - Terms for laboratory values that are more specific markers for dehydration (e.g., PT Blood urea nitrogen/creatinine ratio increased, PT Blood sodium increased, PT Urine osmolarity increased, PT Specific gravity urine increased, etc.)

-All PTs from HLT Total fluid volume decreased except PT Shock haemorrhagic
+- Terms for signs and symptoms of mild to moderate dehydration including thirst, dry mouth, decreased urination and decreased sweating - Terms for laboratory values that are more specific markers for dehydration - All PTs from HLT Total fluid volume decreased except PT Shock haemorrhagic

-- Symptoms of hypernatremia (e.g., Lethargy, Irritability, Confusional state, Asthenia, Hyperreflexia, etc.) - Non-specific terms related to fluid imbalance and electrolyte imbalance that could create too much "noise" relative to signal. - Laboratory analysis for electrolytes (other than increased sodium), hematologic parameters. - PT Shock haemorrhagic is excluded
+- Non-specific terms related to fluid imbalance and electrolyte imbalance that could create too much "noise" relative to signal. - Laboratory analysis for electrolytes (other than increased sodium), hematologic parameters. - PT Shock haemorrhagic is excluded